 - Uses more stack memory

-- Function call overhead makes it slower
+- Includes function call overhead, making it slower

 - Iterative solutions are often faster and more memory-efficient